recitalAI/ragtime-projects/Pdf_QA_tester/README.md

 3. **Scalability**: BM25 is scalable to large collections of documents and performs well in real-world scenarios.

-#### Implementation
-- In the project, the BM25 retriever retrieves relevant chunks of text based on the query terms provided.
-- It calculates the relevance score for each chunk using BM25 scoring algorithm.
-- The top-ranked chunks are selected for further processing.

 ### Vector Retriever

 #### Overview